varshiinireddy/my2-Chittepu/README.md

 | Hiking           | Hiking in nature offers an excellent opportunity to connect with the outdoors, reduce stress, and stay physically active. | 5-7                            |
 | Yoga             | Yoga enhances flexibility, balance, and mental clarity.
 It's a peaceful practice that promotes mindfulness and relaxation. | 2-4                            |
 | Swimming         | Swimming is a full-body workout that's easy on the joints.
 It's ideal for cardiovascular health and is a valuable life skill. | 4-6                            |

+## Pithy Quotes

+> A good programmer is someone who always looks both ways before crossing a one-way street. - *Doug Linder, computer scientist*

+> A computer is like a violin.You can imagine it making beautiful music, but you have to learn how to play it. - *Bill Gates, the founder of Microsoft,*

 [Click here to know about me](MyStats.md)